Shoebtamboli/ecommerce_app/README.md

 1. Users review their cart contents
 2. Users proceed to checkout
-3. Users enter shipping and payment information
+3. Order is created and cart is cleared upon successful submission
-4. Order is created and cart is cleared upon successful payment
+4. Email notification is sent to the user

 ## Homepage